Heine Gikling Bruseth: Return to Kristiansund

+On 7 January 2026, after his return to San Diego FC, the team transferred Bruseth to his boyhood club, Kristiansund, for an undisclosed fee after failing to make a single competitive appearance for San Diego FC.

 Personal life

 Bruseth was born on 6 April 2004 in Gjemnes Municipality in Nordmøre, Norway.
 He has two brothers, of whom Ådne has played in the same Norwegian clubs as Heine; Kristiansund and Levanger.

 International career

 Youth

 Bruseth was called up for Norway's U19 side for the 2023 UEFA European Under-19 Championship and he made his international debut on 4 July 2023 when he came on as a substitute for Alwande Roaldsøy in the 62nd-minute in a 5–4 victory over Greece in the first group stage match.
 Bruseth made his final appearance for the team on 13 July when came on as a 50th-minute substitute for Oliver Braude before being taken off in the 86th-minute for Dylan Ryan Murugesapillai in a 5–0 loss to Portugal in the semi-finals of the tournament.

 Bruseth was called up to Norway's U20 side for the 2023–24 Under 20 Elite League.
 Bruseth made his debut for the team when he started in a 2–1 victory over Czechia on 12 October 2023 before being taken off in the 71st-minute for Oliver Braude.

 Bruseth made his debut for Norway's U21 side on 6 June 2024 in a 3–3 friendly draw against Denmark in which he came on as a 62nd-minute substitute for Kristian Arnstad.